Tax & AccountingAugust 01, 2024

 Introduction

-Effective 1 August 2024, e-invoicing becomes mandatory in Malaysia for businesses with turnover or revenue of more than RM100 million, marking a pivotal moment for businesses as they adopt this change to the way in which they invoice their financial transactions.
-Taxpayers with an annual turnover or revenue of more than RM25 million and up to RM100 million would need to comply with the e-invoicing requirement from 1 January 2025.
-The adoption of e-invoicing becomes mandatory for all taxpayers from 1 July 2025.
+Effective 1 August 2024, e-Invoicing became mandatory in Malaysia for businesses with turnover or revenue of more than RM100 million, marking a pivotal moment for businesses as they adopt this change to the way in which they invoice their financial transactions.
+Taxpayers with an annual turnover or revenue of more than RM25 million and up to RM100 million had to comply with the e-Invoicing requirement from 1 January 2025.

 Background